twylie/bviRNASeq/tutorial_cleanup_experiment/README.md

 https://github.com/twylie/bviRNASeq/blob/main/bin/ensembl_to_dataframes.py

-> **_NOTE:_** I've already created the required transcriptome annotation reference file.

-The fields in the annotation file are as follows, per unique transcript id:
+The fields in the resultant annotation file are as follows, per unique transcript id:

 + transcript_id
 + seq_type